Johnny Ball

-Johnny Ball (born Graham Thalben Ball; 23 May 1938) is an English television personality, a populariser of mathematics and the father of BBC Radio 2 DJ Zoe Ball.
+Graham Thalben Ball, professionally known as Johnny Ball (born 23 May 1938), is an English television personality, children's television presenter, writer and populariser of mathematics.
+Ball regularly appeared on British television for several decades, predominantly on the BBC, from 1967, featuring in or presenting programmes such as Play School, Think of a Number, Think Again, Think It ...
+Do It, Think...This Way and Johnny Ball Reveals All.
+He has also published a number of non-fiction books.

 Early life

-Ball was born in Bristol and attended Kingswood Primary School on the eastern edge of the city.
-Later in his childhood the family moved to Bolton, Lancashire, where he attended Bolton County Grammar School.
-He left formal education with two "O" Levels, one in mathematics and one in geography.
+Ball was born in Bristol and attended Kingswood Primary School on the eastern edge of the city (now technically outside Bristol).
+Later in his childhood the family moved to Bolton, then part of Lancashire, where he attended Bolton County Grammar School.
+He left formal education with two O-Levels, one in mathematics and one in geography.
 He was called up for national service and spent three years in the Royal Air Force.
 He was posted to Wales as a radar operator and was later sent to Germany to monitor the Hamburg-Berlin air corridor.

 Ball began his entertainment career by working as a Butlin's Redcoat, and was an entertainer in northern clubs and cabaret.
 He was nicknamed Johnny after John Ball, who played for Bolton Wanderers from 1950 to 1958 and the name stuck.